Your ALS Guide

 How often should I use it?

 You should use your cough assist regularly, even when you don’t feel you have anything in your lungs to clear.
-Regular use, such as once in the morning and once in the evening, serves as therapy to strengthen your diaphragm, keep your lungs clear, and reduce the chance of infection, which can be more difficult to recover from for people with ALS.
+Regular use, such as once in the morning and once in the evening, serves as therapy to strengthen your diaphragm, keep your lungs clear, and reduce the chance of infection, which can be more difficult to recover from for people living with ALS.
 Each session produces multiple coughs and typically lasts between five and ten minutes.

 When should I get one?